Table of Contents:-

 The importance of motivation is as follows:

-1) Sets in Motion the Action of People
+1) Sets in Motion the Action of Individuals

 2) Improves the Efficiency of Work Performance

 Motivation influences the level of performance of employees which depends not only on an individual’s abilities but also on his willingness to achieve a high level of performance.
 Inspiration bridges the gap between the willingness to work and the ability to work.
-Thus, it helps in increasing productivity, reducing the cost of operations and securing overall efficiency.
+Thus, it helps increase productivity, reduce the cost of operations, and secure overall efficiency.

 3) Ensures Achievement of Organisational Goals

-Management can achieve the goals effectively by motivating subordinates to contribute their best efforts towards the fulfilment of the assigned tasks.
-If people are not motivated, no purpose can be served by organising, planning, and staffing functions.
+Management can achieve the goals effectively by motivating subordinates to contribute their best efforts towards fulfilling the assigned tasks.
+Organising, planning, and staffing functions can only be used if people are not engaged.
 By meeting individual needs through a satisfactory system of rewards, management can secure the cooperation of subordinates towards the accomplishment of organizational goals.

 4) Creates Friendly and Supportive Relationships